h15200/notes/system-design.md

 - do we have enough copies of different services running, such that a few failures will not cause a total system shutdown?
 - how are we monitoring the performance of our service?
 Do we get alerts whenever critical components fail?

+## network failure

+- when the network is down, let network protocols (ip/tcp) handle the errors.
+- if individual nodes fail, see below

+## types of node failures

+- fail stop (a crash)

+  - solution 1 restart and load last good state (more latency)
+  - solution 2 replicate state and fail over to another node (expensive)

+- byzantine failure (all node failures that do NOT crash)
+  - best bet is to add some code so that this turns into a proper fail stop
+  - better assertions

 ## Main tools

 ### Microservice architecture